 - Sucrose (e.g. table sugar): regular table sugar comes from sugarcane or sugar beets, which are processed to enhance their sweetness.
 This processing removes the fibre and phytonutrients, leaving pure sucrose.
 Sucrose is a glucose unit and a fructose unit bound together into a disaccharide.
 It’s quite sweet, but not as sweet as pure fructose.

 - High fructose corn syrup (HFCS): nowadays the cheapest way to get sugar is by processing corn, not sugarcane.
 When you process corn into a starch (corn starch) it isn’t very sweet.
-With further processing, though, corn can be processed into corn syrup, which still isn’t very sweet because it’s primarily glucose (starch breaks down into glucose).
+With further processing, though, corn can be processed into corn syrup, which still isn’t very sweet because it’s mostly glucose.
 By adding digestive enzymes into that corn syrup, though, manufacturers can increase the amount of fructose in it, turning it into high-fructose corn syrup, which is 55% fructose and 45% glucose.
 Because it’s slightly higher in fructose, it’s also slightly sweeter, which makes it an effective sweetener.
-However, that fructose can also cause digestive issues and visceral fat storage when consumed in large quantities (study).
-This is one reason why most experts recommend limiting consumption of added sugars.
+However, fructose can also cause digestive issues and visceral fat storage when consumed in large quantities (study).
+This is one reason why most experts recommend limiting the consumption of added sugars.